pomo-dev/PoMo/README.md

 For a reference, please see and cite: De Maio, Schlotterer, Kosiol (MBE, 2013), and/or: De Maio, Kosiol (in preparation).
 You can use this software for non-commercial purposes but please always acknowledge the authors.
-For suggestions, doubts, bugs, etc., please contact nicola.de.maio.85@gmail.com.

-* auto-gen TOC:
-{:toc}
+Feel free to post any suggestions, doubts and bugs.

 Installation
 ====